bitsofcotton/p2/README.md

 A cr.py D command one of the usage have is universal but 3 to 4 of a output predictor we have on our test PRNGs on our machine.
 We feel our machine is infected one of them is this repository's p2qt.cc last result.

-Either we have brick conditions with cr.py, p0, p1, (catgp,) p2sg even such a controlled conditions, so we leave here.
+Either we have brick conditions with p0, p1, p2 even such a controlled conditions, so we leave here.

 N.B.
 The internal condition size we can get from stream upper bound is bitstream number \* bitstream accuracy when we apply low of excluded middle explicitly.
 So if the jammer have the cultivated information size either some algorithm switch case changes on the stream worse condition size than the stream input, we cannot avoid such a place the prediction fails in principle when we explicitly apply the low on our computing algorithms, however, once binary coded, we cannot run away in general (without some of the obs. change on #f table).